-Indicates whether the UE supports overlapping PDSCH reception that one unicast PDSCH and one group-common PDSCH for multicast in RRC CONNECTED in a slot are partially or fully overlapping in time domain and non-overlapping in frequency domain.
+Indicates whether the UE supports overlapping PDSCH reception that one dynamically scheduled unicast PDSCH and one dynamically scheduled group-common PDSCH for multicast in RRC CONNECTED in a slot are partially or fully overlapping in time domain and non-overlapping in frequency domain.

-A UE supporting this feature shall also indicate support of dynamicMulticastPCell-r17.
+A UE supporting this feature shall also indicate support of dynamicMulticastPCell-r17, or at least one of {ack-NACK-FeedbackForSPS-Multicast-r17, nack-OnlyFeedbackForSPS-Multicast-r17}.

 NOTE: The UE supporting this feature is not required to support FDMed SPS.